 Since then, young adults from nearly every continent have served with NET Ministries.
 In 1985, the first NET team to serve internationally crossed the border into Canada.
 In 1988, NET began working in Australia, leading to the establishment of NET Ministries of Australia in 1989.
 In 1994, NET Ministries of Canada was established and the first full time Canadian team was dispatched.
 In addition, NET has served in Guam, Honduras, Mexico, Germany, Malaysia, New Zealand, Nicaragua, Uganda and Ireland.

-When the CYC closed in 1989, NET Ministries was incorporated as a Minnesota nonprofit corporation under the ecclesiastical vigilance of the Archbishop of St. Paul and Minneapolis.
+NET Ministries was incorporated as a Minnesota nonprofit corporation under the ecclesiastical vigilance of the Archbishop of St. Paul and Minneapolis.
 NET Ministries is governed by a board of directors.
 NET moved to its present location in West St. Paul in 1992.
 Thanks in large part to the generosity of NET’s founding benefactor, Rose Totino, NET Ministries was able to purchase the existing facility which serves as the base for both NET’s national headquarters and local outreach.